 A hint to the range of this brand is hidden in the name.
 General has a decent line-up of tires including various sizes and specs to fit an array of vehicles.
 The manufacturer includes performance, passenger, truck, winter, and commercial tires amongst its range and aims to ensure that most types of vehicles are able to fit General tires.

 General tires have solid warranties of up to 75,000 miles on some of their tires.
 The tires are also built hardily, and are resistant to minor damages, cuts and scuffs.
 The tires are constructed with long-wearing tread compounds and rigid sidewalls which decrease tire bruising.
 Overall General tires can be considered fairly durable and long lasting.
+If you want your tires to last even longer, you have to clean wheels and rims on a regular basis.

 General tires contain many performance features which have a positive effect on the overall handling.